parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 There are no interesting consequences to the use of mixed sign operands.

 ## Test Vectors
-Power and log are [inverse functions](https://en.wikipedia.org/wiki/Inverse_function), so these relations must hold for all defined { b, n }, excepting overflows.
+Exponents and logarithms are [inverse functions](https://en.wikipedia.org/wiki/Inverse_function), so these relations must hold for all defined { b, n }, excepting overflows.

 * `floored_log(b, power(b, n)) == n`.
 * `ceilinged_log(b, power(b, n)) == n`.